How to Cook Rice Noodles

 Kitchen Smarts

-If you choose to soften your noodles in boiling water and want them to stop softening immediately, it’s a good idea to stop the cooking by shocking them in cold water.
-You can drain them and transfer them to a bowl of cold water, or you can drain them and run cold water over them in a colander.
+If you soften your noodles in boiling water and want them to stop softening immediately, you can stop the cooking by shocking them in cold water.
+Drain the rice noodles and transfer them to a bowl of cold water.
+Or, drain them and run cold water over them in a colander.
 This allows you to control the cooking process and end up with perfectly tender but not mushy noodles.

 Soaking Rice Noodles in Lukewarm Water